That thou art blamed shall not be thy defect,

 inferior Poets, but then sonnet 81 reasserts the logic the Poet articulates throughout

 the set.
 The two sonnets have to be read together to appreciate the irony

-with which the Poet praises the rivals in sonnet 80.
+with which the Poet praises the lesser Poets in sonnet 80.

 In sonnet 80, the Poet claims he ‘faints’ when he writes of the youth,